The Quest To Uncover The “Gold Standard”

 Blue – Brand standards – They’re differentiating their brand with unique selling propositions.
 They chop their vegetables by hand every day.
 They invest in fresh ingredients.
 This points to them embracing brand standards of quality.

 They’re describing their process, which is different than other companies, and they sell their brand standards of delivering great food and high-quality ingredients.

 The next area is about their vegetables and toppings.
 It shows that they hold service standards of providing value to their customers “we pile them on high.”
 It sends messages like – we aren’t cheap, we are giving and we aren’t just about the money.

-Let’s look at the next message “never frozen, original dough.”
+Let’s look at the following message “never frozen, original dough.”

-The words “never frozen” are acting similarly to a guarantee.
+The words “never frozen” act similarly to a guarantee.
 The customer can be guaranteed a fresh product that’s never frozen.
 The words “original dough” point out that their pizza is unique to their brand- it’s something you won’t get anywhere else.

-Purple – They are showing that they care about people and their employees with these words “our best ingredients are our people.”
+Purple – They show that they care about people and their employees with these words “Our best ingredients are our people.”

 Here they bring to the forefront “the nature of our brand.”
 They support the cause of inclusion and diversity.
 Why?
 Because they are a family – again tying in their brand messaging.

 Customers should be able to get to know you through the content you create.